Kanban-Zai/kanban-zai-version-1.0/modules/3-process.md

 This is the primary question the vision team must ask.
 Is the idea viable?

 The actual answer to that question does not matter.
-Because more often than not the idea itself is not even fully formed and it is the job of the vision team to fully realize the idea.
+Because more often than not the idea itself is not even fully formed.
+It is the job of the vision team to fully realize the idea.

+The time spent doing this is determined by the [PREDICTION SETTING](https://github.com/Kanban-Zai/kanban-zai-core/blob/main/extensions/setting-predictions.md) but the method is the same.

-To do this the vision team must consider 3 things.
+This process must consider 3 things.

-1. The technology
+1. The Technology
-2. the business model
+2. The Business Model
 3. The Zeitgeist

 ### Technology